 Little (or Big) Bladder Leaks

 We don’t like to talk about it, we don’t like to call it what it is, but incontinence is a very common part of aging – especially for women.
-Factors like hormonal changes and childbirth weaken the pelvic floor, and thinner, more fragile tissue makes bladder irritation more likely, so it’s unsurprising that nearly 1 in 3 women suffer from bladder issues in their lifetimes.
+Factors like hormonal changes and childbirth weaken the pelvic floor, and thinner, more fragile tissue makes bladder irritation more likely, so it’s unsurprising that nearly 1 in 3 women suffers from bladder issues in their lifetimes.

-Solution: The #1 doctor recommended treatment for incontinence is pelvic floor exercise.
+Solution: The #1 doctor-recommended treatment for incontinence is pelvic floor exercise.
 Also known as Kegel exercises, a series of contract and release movements of the pelvic floor, help strengthen the muscles that help support and control your bladder and bowel – which means they help you avoid those leaks.
 Kegel exercise can actually help with a large number of other menopause symptoms as you’ll see below.

-Estrogen encourages blood flow in the pelvic region, stimulating production of vaginal fluid that helps lubricate your vagina and keep you comfortable.
+Estrogen encourages blood flow in the pelvic region, stimulating the production of vaginal fluid that helps lubricate your vagina and keep you comfortable.
 So when estrogen is low, less moisture is produced and you might start feeling burning, itching and irritation in places you really don’t want to.

 Solution: The first step to solving dryness is to find a pH balanced feminine moisturizer to help with any immediate discomfort.
 In the long term though, it’s important to increase blood flow to the glands that produce those natural fluids that keep your vagina moist.
 Kegel exercises do just that: like any exercise, Kegels get your blood flowing, which stimulates those glands to produce more fluid and helps keep dryness and friction to a minimum.